-Length of therapy varies greatly.
-I don't require a minimum or maximum number of sessions.
-I will certainly inform you of my clinical impressions regarding stopping or resuming therapy sessions but this will be a discussion between us, not a requirement by me.
+Length of therapy varies.
+I don't require a minimum or maximum number of sessions but I will inform you of my clinical impressions regarding stopping or resuming therapy sessions.
+This will be a discussion between us, not a requirement placed on you.

 That said, Cognitive Behavioral Therapy for Insomnia (CBT-I) is a fairly structured treatment that typically takes 6-8 sessions.

-I don't insist you come in any particular frequency, such as once a week (however, most patients come once a week).
+I don't insist we meet with any particular frequency, such as once a week (however, most patients come once a week).
 After our first appointment, we will decide together how often we will meet.
 As we continue to work together, we might discuss increasing or decreasing the frequency of our sessions.